 Some errors were identified and corrected in the drafted minutes from the previous Board meeting.

-It was agreed that most of the actions from the last meeting are picked up in the agenda, apart from the interagency fee
+It was agreed that most of the actions from the last meeting are picked up in the agenda, apart from the action for CVAA, ADCS and LGA to meet to discuss the interagency fee

 CVAA, ADCS and LGA have met to discuss the future of the Interagency Fee and reported to the Board that they were pleased about how much they could agree on, such as the importance of a level playing field.